saurabhshcs/apache-kafka-learning/library-event-consumer-api/README.md

-## PART-2 Library event consumer api
+## PART-2 Library event consumer api with multiple instances on Mac.

 <details><summary>What is this example for ?</summary>